arunkumar-singh/Batch_Traj_Opt_Holonomic/README.md

 Some Nuances of Jax

 Jax uses the Just-in-Time Compilation (JIT).
 Thus, the first iteration of MPC is slower because Jax complies the code in the first call.
 Subsequently, the MPC runs at real-time speed of 0.04s on RTX 3080 laptop.

+How to Run the files
+1. Navigate to ours_batch_opt folder to run the proposed batch trajectory optimization
+2. A minimal mpc code is presented in main_batch_opt.
+It runs the MPC for a choosen obstacle data.
+3. The obstacle configuration can be changed by changing the respective files, as mentioned in main_batch_opt.py